MichaelT-178/LivestreamDirectory/README.md

 - *"Really immense; thanks so much."*
 - *"Holy wow, Michael, that is SUPER cool, thank you!"*

-And my personal favorite from a Lenovo hiring manager:
+And one of my personal favorites from a Lenovo hiring manager:

 - *"I use the S#%t out of that thing."*